|

-Performance ProfilingIf a 1500 metre runner appeared to lack speed towards the end of a race, an effective coach would observe this and design a training program to address this situation.
-Similarly, if psychological factors require attention, the intervention must be tailored to specific needs.
-However, where as speed, or lack of it, can be directly observed, psychological factors are often hidden.
-A key problem for coaches seeking to address such issues is how to work out what the problem is when they cannot observe what is going on in their athlete's mind.
+Performance ProfilingIf a 1500-metre runner appeared to lack speed towards the end of a race, an effective coach would observe this and design a training program to address this situation.
+However, psychological factors are often hidden, whereas speed, or lack of it, can be directly observed.
+The intervention must be tailored to meet specific needs if psychological factors require attention.
 A direct question does not always provide the full facts since athletes can be reluctant, at least initially, to discuss such things.
-An approach that is becoming popular in sport is Performance Profiling.
+A critical problem for coaches seeking to address such issues is how to work out the problem when they cannot observe what is going on in their athlete's mind.
+An approach that is becoming popular in sports is Performance Profiling.

 ObjectivesOver the past few years, Performance Profiling has become a new tool in the athlete & coach's armoury.
 Performance Profiling has three major purposes:

-Step 1The first step is for the coach to introduce to the athlete the idea of Performance Profiling and how it can help to direct training to areas of specific need.
-This process can be aided by a sense of mutual trust, and it should be made clear that any information gained about the athlete will remain strictly confidential.
-Coaches should stress that there are no right or wrong answers involved in the process but that honest appraisal will facilitate a more productive outcome.
-The coach needs to explain that the process will focus on the athlete's current feelings regarding their preparation for competition.
-Step 2The athlete becomes actively involved in this step of the process, and the following question should be directed to the athlete: What in your opinion are the fundamental qualities or characteristics of an elite athlete in your sport/event?
-Spend five to ten minutes listing the qualities or characteristics that the athlete feels are important.
-If an athlete finds this difficult, the coach can use prompts, but it is for the athlete to decide on what characteristics are chosen.
-The coach should try to get the athlete to list the key psychological factors, but the same process can be applied to technical skills or physical attributes, such as strength, speed, agility, balance etc. In this step, the athlete should try to identify 15 to 20 characteristics.
-Step 3The next step is for the athlete to rate each of the identified characteristics.
+Step 1The first step is for the coach to introduce the idea of Performance Profiling to the athlete and how it can help direct training in areas of specific need.
+The coach must explain that the process will focus on the athlete's current feelings regarding their competition preparation.
+A sense of mutual trust can aid this process, and it should be made clear that any information gained about the athlete will remain strictly confidential.
+Coaches should stress that no right or wrong answers are involved in the process, but an honest appraisal will facilitate a more productive outcome.
+Step 2The athlete becomes actively involved in this step of the process, and the following question should be directed to the athlete: What, in your opinion, are the fundamental qualities or characteristics of an elite athlete in your sport/event?
+Spend five to ten minutes listing the qualities or characteristics the athlete feels are essential.
+In this step, the athlete should identify 15 to 20 features.
+If an athlete finds this problematic, the coach can use prompts, but it is for the athlete to decide what parts are chosen.
+The coach should get the athlete to list the vital psychological factors.
+This same process can be applied to technical skills or physical attributes, such as strength, speed, agility, balance etc. Step 3The next step is for the athlete to rate each identified characteristics.

 Step 4The table below provides an example of these calculations for part of an athlete's performance profile.

-For this particular athlete refocusing after errors and concentration are key concerns that could be addressed.
-This can be via intervention strategies such as self-talk or a quick set routine, depending on the exact circumstances and preferences of the athlete.
-Reassessment should always relate to the same characteristics identified in the initial profiling process and be conducted every four to eight weeks.
+For this particular athlete refocusing after errors and concentration are vital concerns that could be addressed.
+It can be via intervention strategies such as self-talk or a quick set routine, depending on the athlete's exact circumstances and preferences Reassessment should always relate to the characteristics identified in the initial profiling process and be conducted every four to eight weeks.

 Alternative approach